Jeon-ChanYoung/push_push_game/README.md

 ## 📖 How to Play
 - Use the **arrow keys** (↑ ↓ ← →) to move the character.
 - Push all boxes onto the marked goal positions.
-- Clear all stages by solving the puzzles!
+- Clear all stages by solving the puzzles